-NOTE Use Media Transfer Protocol (MTP) to copy files between the VC80x (internal memory) and a USB drive.
+NOTE: Use Media Transfer Protocol (MTP) to copy files between the device (internal memory) and a USB drive.

-- 1. Remove the dust cover on the back of the VC80x. - 2.
-Plug the USB drive into the USB port on the bottom of the VC80x.
-A notification appears indicating that the VC80x detected the USB drive. - 3.
-Open File Browser. - 4.
-Locate the USB drive as a folder in /mnt/media_rw/xxxx-xxxx, where xxxx-xxxx is the name of the thumb drive. - 5.
-Use File Browser to copy files between the drive and the VC80x.
+- 1. Remove the dust cover on the back of the device. - 2.
+Plug the USB drive into the USB port on the bottom of the device.
+A notification appears indicating that the device detected the USB drive. - 3.
+Open File Browser. - Locate the USB drive as a folder in /mnt/media_rw/xxxx-xxxx, where xxxx-xxxx is the name of the thumb drive. - 5.
+Use File Browser to copy files between the drive and the device.